Aerzsu/render-dental-clinic/README.md

 # Dental Clinic Appointment System

 ## 🌟 About the project
-The **Appointmenet System** is a full-stack web application developed to modernize the workflow of dental practitioners.
+The **Appointment System** is a full-stack web application developed to modernize the workflow of dental practitioners.
 It replaces manual scheduling with an automated, conflict-free booking engine and provides a centralized portal for patient records.

 ---